Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Energy-invariant carrier-wave

 noting that $V_0$ remains invariant.
 With one more turn DE finishes with $\epsilon = \mathrm{O}(10^{-15})$ in a computer of 64 bit precision.
+The generated $V_i(r)$'s form exact KKR carrier potentials.

-So far our KKR-MT model is solved exactly.
-However, the energy level of $V_0$ is undefined until we connect the surface slab unit cell to the crystal bulk.
+The interstitial potential $V_0$ of the surface structure is now determined by connecting the unit cell of the surface slab to the crystal bulk.
 Fortunately, a slab-to-bulk boundary condition is inherent in the DE method.
-We force the MT radii of the innermost layers of the surface unit cell to optimize in minute intervals prepared to contain known MT radii of the bulk; in this way DE optimization lifts $V_0$ to bulk energy level.
-In next paragraph we learn that electron self-energy is currently normalized to zero at infinite incident energy.
-Correspondingly, a consistent total crystal potential is created using an energy invariant carrier potential $V_i(r), \, i=1,2,\dots,N_{\mathrm{ieq}}$ normalized to $V_0 = \mathrm{MTZ}$ (muffin-tin zero) $= 0$.
+We force the MT radii of the innermost layers of the surface unit cell to optimize in minute intervals fitted to known MT radii of the bulk; in this way DE optimization lifts $V_0$ to bulk energy level.
+In next paragraph we learn that electron self-energy is currently normalized to zero at TEM energy.
+Correspondingly, standard carrier potential $V_i(r), \, i=1,2,\dots,N_{\mathrm{ieq}}$ is normalized to $V_0 = \mathrm{MTZ}$ (muffin-tin zero) $= 0$.

-Rayleigh-Schrödinger (RS) multiple-particle physics theory\cite{Mah00} describes the signal electron as a one-electron excitation of the crystal electron gas.
-The excitation gives rise to a kinetic energy contribution accelerating the signal electron and a nuclei induced self-energy contribution adding a piece of XC potential to the carrier wave.
-The multi-particle picture of signal electron scattering is illustrated by equation (\ref{eq5}) showing the energy balance between the one-electron excitation acting as signal electron in the left-hand member and an energy reservoir of incident energy and crystal ground-state chemical potential in the right-hand member,\cite{Hed71,Wat76,Shu87}